ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==24 - 21:22== I helped my dad put the polein my closet, then I arranged my things on the corner of the room.
 Then me and Chai played Pokemon Unite.
 While cleaning Cheesecake's poop in the bathroom, I wounded myself on a shaving razor.
 It hurts.
 Chai treated the wound.

 ==25 - 23:11== Chai and I played Pokemon Unite then I fixed my portfolio and applied to jobs online.
 Then I pleasured her.
 We were about to clean our room but I said I was tired.
 She said she wasn't in the mood anymore.
 I felt so bad because she snapped at me but I feel like I'm at fault.
 I cried while washing dishes.
 I just wanted to say I'm tired and didn't feel like doing anything.
 But we ended up still cleaning the room, bathing Cheesecake, and buying dinner.
 Then we watched *Sweet Home* episode 4.

+==26 - 22:40== Chai and I played Pokemon Unite for almost the entire day.
+I still applied to a bunch of other jobs.
+We went to Puregold to buy groceries.
+I finished taking photos of my journal 1 pages.
+I feel like dying, kinda.